keycloak/keycloak/examples/saml/post-with-encryption/README.md

 ## Access the application

 The application will be running at the following URL: <http://localhost:8080/sales-post-enc>.
+Login with:

+    username: bburke
+    password: password